gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 connection.

-When DTLS closure for a DTLS connection is completed, the related DCI is released in the DTLS protection engine.
+When DTLS closure for a DTLS connection is completed, the related DCI is released.

+#### Dual DTLS option specific

+If option 2 is used a DTLS connection is removed when a newer DTLS connection is in use.
+It is RECOMMENDED to not initiate removal until at least one SCTP packet protected by the new DTLS connection has been received, and any transmitted packets protected using the new DTLS connection has been acknowledge, alternatively one Maximum Segment Lifetime (120 seconds) has passed since the last SCTP packet protected by the old DTLS connection was transmitted.

 ## Error Cases

-As DTLS has its own error reporting mechanism by exchanging DTLS alert messages no new DTLS related cause codes are defined to use the error handling defined in {{I-D.westerlund-tsvwg-sctp-crypto-chunk}}.
+As DTLS has its own error reporting mechanism by exchanging DTLS alert messages no new DTLS related cause codes are defined to use the error handling defined in {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.

-When DTLS encounters an error it may report that issue using DTLS alert message to its peer by putting the created DTLS record in a DATA chunk with Protection Engine PPID and sending it in an SCTP packet.
+When DTLS encounters an error it may report that issue using DTLS alert message to its peer by putting the created DTLS record in a DATA chunk with DTLS-SCTP PPID and sending it in an SCTP packet.
 This is independent of what to do in relation to the SCTP association.
 Depending on the severance of the error different paths can be the result: